 Handsets or neck loops are available, but you should contact the Box Office team to pre-book.

 Yes!
-For a live theatre show with high-production value, I think it is a bargain and a fun night out.
+For a live theatre show with high-production value, I think it is a reasonable price and a fun night out.
 It will get you in the Christmas spirit.

 Disclosure: This post contains affiliate links.
 This means we will receive a small commission for some purchases made using links in our blog with no additional cost to you.
 Please be assured we would not promote any product unless we believe that our readers will also benefit.
 The commission does not influence the editorial content of this site.